Diploma in Chinese Studies (N70)

 This module examines the nature of child development.
 Students will learn the holistic nature of development, the biological foundation, pre-natal development, brain research and major developmental theories in relation to physical, social, cognitive and emotional development.
 Students will be introduced to child study and observation techniques.

-Critical Thinking & Writing in Chinese (5 Credit Units)
+Readings in Chinese Classics (3 Credit Units)

 Introduction to Children’s Literature (4 Credit Units)